Merry we meet - Merry we meet - Merry we meet

 Anton Szandor LaVey (1930 – 1997)

-The most prominent advocate of modern day Satanism was Anton Szandor LaVey, a charismatic, shrewd and egotistical character who founded the ‘Church of Satan’, the first neo-Satanic church to be recognized in the United States.
+One of the more prominent advocates of modern day Satanism was Anton Szandor LaVey, a charismatic, shrewd and egotistical character, who founded the ‘Church of Satan’, the first neo-Satanic church to be recognized in the United States.
 The church laid claim to a religious philosophy that championed Satan as a symbol of personal freedom and individuality.
-Unlike founders of other religions who claimed ‘divine inspiration’, LaVey created his form of Satanism based on his own understanding and observation of the human character, and insights gleaned from early theologians and philosophers who advocated materialism and individualism.
+Unlike founders of other religions claiming ‘divine inspiration’, LaVey created his form of Satanism based on his own understanding and observations of the human character, and insights gleaned from early theologians and philosophers who advocated materialism and individualism.

 Such was the true early life of LaVey, as can be determine from records, friends and family.
 But after leaving school he started on a life of myth and legend.
 In 1947, LaVey supposedly ran away from home and joined the Clyde Beatty Circus where he was employed as a lion tamer.
 He then replaced the circus ‘calliope’ player (‘calliope’, a North American keyboard instrument resembling an organ and consisting of a series of whistles sounded by steam or compressed air), and accompanied such famous acts as the Concellos, Harold Alanza and the Cristianis.

-However after his death in 1997, this notion was debunked by his second daughter ‘Zeena’ and other members of his family, who after searching through the ‘Beatty 1947 Route Books’ (held by the Circus World Museum, Baraboo, Wisconsin), found no record of a ‘Levey’ or ‘LaVey’ employed as lion tamer or musician.
+However after his death in 1997, this story was debunked by his second daughter ‘Zeena’ and other members of his family, who after searching through the ‘Beatty 1947 Route Books’ (held by the Circus World Museum in Baraboo, Wisconsin), they could find no record of a ‘Levey’ or ‘LaVey’ employed as lion tamer or musician.
 They also discovered that the Concellos, Alanza and Cristianis circus acts were never Beatty performers and had worked exclusively for the Ringling Brothers Circus.

 Here again we approach his myth and legend: In 1948 the 18-year-old LaVey was engaged to play organ at the Mayan burlesque theatre in Los Angeles.
-There he met a young stripper named Marilyn Monroe, with whom he had a passionate love affair before her rise to film stardom.
-According to LaVey, Monroe had resorted to stripping to pay her rent.
+There he met a young stripper named Marilyn Monroe and claimed to have had a passionate love affair with her before her rise to film stardom.
+According to LaVey, Monroe had resorted to stripping as a way to pay her rent.
 As proof of his relationship with Monroe, he later showed visitors a copy of Monroe's famous nude calendar inscribed: “Dear Tony, How many times have you seen this!
 Love, Marilyn”.

 In the early 1950s, LaVey moved to San Francisco where he allegedly worked as a Police Department photographer, and during the Korean War enrolled at the San Francisco City College to study criminology, thus he was able to avoid the draft.
 His studies and occupation supposedly revealed savage insights into the criminal mind and human nature.
 This again turns out to be part of his myth and legend.
 A search through the SFPD employment records reveals no ‘Howard Levey’ or ‘Anton LaVey’ as an employee during that time period.
 Frank Moser, a legitimate SFPD photographer in the early 1950s, states that the Department never employed him.
 A further search of the City Collage records also indicates that he was never enrolled there.